jonmikeli/docs/azure/identity/authorization-between-apps.md

 > NOTE
 >
-> The previous settings are not available through the UI in the portal.
-You will need to update the json directly (can be done through the manifest editor in the portal).
+> There is no visual section in the portal to edit these settings.
+You will need to update the security manifest directly (it can be done through the manifest editor in the portal).

 This setting is needed to be able to configure permissions regarding the access to the app and its scopes, as an application and not in a delegated manner.